 - The sponsor of an approved program must reserve the desired facility in accordance with campus policy and availability based on facility space.
 Determination of the availability of the facility and reservation confirmation shall be made by the Scheduling Office.

 - Facilities are normally available during the regular operational hours of the College.
 However, facility use on days and hours when the College is not offering instructional programs is possible.
 The Scheduling Office will forward these requests to the Associate Vice President of Research, Marketing and Web Services for approval.
 The College can require the organization to pay an additional fee for special supervision and security in these instances.

 - Programs must be implemented in a manner so as not to constitute interference with the instructional programs or general college operations.
 With prior approval and arrangement facilitated through the Scheduling Office, TMCC-provided sound amplification equipment may be permitted in the plaza, the student center and SIER 108.
 Bullhorns are not permitted except by designated personnel in case of an emergency.

 - The College regulations governing the distribution of printed and manufactured materials is designed to permit maximum freedom of expression and to prevent attempts to coerce or intimidate students into buying or receiving printed materials:

-- Organizations desiring to distribute printed and manufactured material on campus must identify the organization and request approval from the Director of Retention and Support Services.
+- Organizations desiring to distribute printed and manufactured material on campus must identify the organization and request approval from the Associate Vice President of Research, Marketing and Web Services.